stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Cleric/index.md

 *Prerequisite:* Channel Divinity<br>
 When an undead is hit by your Turn Undead feature, the creature is instantly destroyed if its challenge rating is at or below half your number of cleric talents.

-### 2nd Level Spells
-*Prerequisite:* Channel Divinity and 1 Other Talent<br>
-You can prepare and cast 2nd level spells.

-### 3rd Level Spells
-*Prerequisite:* 2nd Level Spells and 3 Other Talents<br>
-You can prepare and cast 3rd level spells.

-### 4th Level Spells
-*Prerequisite:* 3rd Level Spells and 5 Other Talents<br>
-You can prepare and cast 4th level spells.

-### 5th Level Spells
-*Prerequisite:* 4th Level Spells and 7 Other Talents<br>
-You can prepare and cast 5th level spells.

 ### Divine Intervention
 *Prerequisite:* 5th Level Spells<br>
 You can call on your deity to intervene on your behalf when your need is great.